 If they don’t do a full day trip on all 25 rapids then check with your hotel/hostel in Livingstone to book it.

-For more fun activities at Victoria Falls check out some of these other adventures I did there:
+For more fun Victoria Falls activities check out some of these other adventures I did there:

 Going on safari to see lions and hippos at Chobe National Park across the border in Botswana.